 Places to stay near Rye and Hastings are easy to find however finding something with character that is designed as a traditional Sussex barn with a good restaurant and bar is another thing.

-Winchelsea Lodge is a ten minute drive from Hastings and Rye and only 1.5 miles from Winchelsea Beach.
+Winchelsea Lodge is less than ten minutes drive from Hastings and Rye and only 1.5 miles from Winchelsea Beach.
 We offer a bistro-style restaurant and 28 modern bedrooms with free Wi-Fi.

 A Short drive from the White Rock Theatre in Hastings and even close to the Kino Cinema in Rye.
 We are well supported by Taxis and the No 100 bus stops 30m from the front door.

 Book direct with us and save up to 10% as you avoid online commissions and get a feel for the personal service we offer.